Australasian Barbecue Alliance Rules 2021

 Prohibited cooking appliances

 - Gas or electric cookers (where the heat source comes from gas or electricity) for any process of cooking or holding the protein at temperature.
-These may be used for sauces, glazing or starting chimney only.
+However, gas or electric cookers may be used for sauces, glazing or starting a chimney or fire only.

 Allowed Holding units